MkDay/Post-Collection/Measure-Distance-Between-Two-Points-In-An-Image-Using-JavsScript-Post.md

 ```

-* add additional styling as your taste.
+* Add additional styling as your taste.

 ### 3. JavaScript: